Lesvos enchanted us at first sight.

 “Oh Maria please stop!
 Can we take a photo?”

 The airport is five minutes behind us.
 I get out of the van, camera in one hand and hair in the other- the wind is wild.
-It’s our first glimpse of Mytilene, the main city of Lesvos, a place I had a longing to visit for reasons I could guess (the extraordinary grace with which they have welcomed so many thousands of refugees, the culture of ouzo), and reasons I could not (the amanes, the gabled mansions that look like Switzerland or Normandy, the salamura and the ladotiro- sheep’s milk cheeses of the high villages- and churches so baroque you think they are Catholic).
+It’s our first glimpse of Mytilene – the capital of Lesvos that manages to be both glamorous and picturesque.
+Lesvos is a place I had a longing to visit for reasons I could guess (the extraordinary grace with which they have welcomed so many thousands of refugees, the culture of ouzo), and reasons I could not (the amanes, the gabled mansions that look like Switzerland or Normandy, the salamura and the ladotiro- sheep’s milk cheeses of the high villages- and churches so baroque you think they are Catholic).
 I take the perfect shot of Mytilene harbor.
 Beautiful?
 Of course… any other place, this would be the picture postcard shot.
 But it tuns out to be among the dullest photos I take during our stay.

 Some friends and I (Travel Bloggers Greece) have been invited to get to know the Island.
 Most trips like this are a weekend.
 Our hosts thought five days may be just barely enough to have something like a picture.
 The invitation is special too- a private initiative of this wonderful couple with rooms to spare and a love of their island.
 This gave us a genuine experience- we don’t so much see the island as truly live it- they welcome us to share their beautiful lives.